Skip to content

 This means they will send information about your child to these schools to see if they can meet their needs and if they have a place for them.
 By law, the schools must respond in 15 days, and your EHC Coordinator will keep you updated.

-The schools will reply to the council to confirm whether or not they feel they will be able to meet your child's needs.
-If the school feels that they cannot meet your child's needs, they will write a response with an explanation for why they feel they can't meet their needs, even with reasonable adjustments.
+The schools will reply to us to confirm whether or not they feel they will be able to meet your child's needs.
+If the school feels they cannot meet your child's needs, they will write a response with an explanation for why they feel they can't meet their needs, even with reasonable adjustments.

 If your child cannot be placed immediately

-Sometimes a child might have to wait quite a long time before a place becomes available at their requested special school.
+Sometimes a child might have to wait before a place becomes available at their requested special school.
 For some types of setting, the child will be admitted to the school for the next academic year.
-For others (for example, special schools for Learning Disabilites, Severe Learning Disabilities, and Social, Emotional and Mental Health) children sometimes have to wait a lot longer.
+For others (for example, special schools for Learning Disabilities, Severe Learning Disabilities, and Social, Emotional and Mental Health needs) children sometimes have to wait longer.

 • input from specialist outreach teams (where a professional from a nearby special school visits the mainstream school to support and advise them)